Omnifinity/Unity-SteamVR-API/README.md

 ## TODO
 Loads :)

 Apologies for the lack of documentation and an incomplete software suite at the moment.
+Look in the issues section for various bugs.